Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 static equality operator `==` is available for these constants.
 As with any other static values, these constants may be used as type index.
 With the `and` keyword, multiple sorts referring to each others may be defined.
 See also `DATATYPE_DECL` for the dynamic counterpart.
-The constants can be matched by an `SCASE_EXP` which is a dynamic expression although its domain is in the static.
-This is done usually for proof value.
+The constants can be matched by an `SCASE_EXP` which is a dynamic expression although its domain is in the static; this is done usually for proof value.
+When all constructors are nullary, it is like an enumeration (a common SML idiom).

 Example: